John Gould Fletcher: Poetry

 In 1913 Ezra Pound in his New Freewoman review commended Fletcher for the individuality of rhythm in his first volume of poems.
 Those early works include Irradiations: Sand and Spray (1915), and Goblins and Pagodas (1916).
 Amy Lowell said of him, "No one is more absolute master of the rhythm of verse libre".
 Fletcher invented the term 'polyphonic prose' to describe some poetic experiments of Amy Lowell, a form he experimented with in Goblins & Pagodas.
 In later poetic works Fletcher returned to more traditional forms.
 These include The Black Rock (1928), Selected Poems (1938), for which he won the Pulitzer Prize for Poetry in 1939, "South Star" published by Macmillan (1941), and The Burning Mountain (1946).
 Fletcher later moved back to Arkansas to reconnect with his roots.
 The subject of his works turned increasingly towards Southern issues and traditionalism.

 In the late 1920s and 1930s Fletcher was active with a group of Southern writers and poets known as the Southern Agrarians.
 This group published the classic Agrarian manifesto I'll Take My Stand, a collection of essays rejecting Modernity and Industrialism.
 In 1937 he wrote his autobiography, Life is My Song, and in 1947 he published Arkansas, a history of his home state.

+Fletcher attended several residencies at the MacDowell Colony between 1936 and 1943.

 Johnswood, his Little Rock home, is listed on the National Register of Historic Places.